pbs/django-cms-smartsnippets/README.rst

-``smartsnippets`` is a `django-cms`_ plugin similar to the builtin `snippet`_ plugin but instead of allowing only plain HTML you can use any valid Django template syntax inside.
-When a smartsnippet is added in a page the user can provide values for all detected used variables.
+``smartsnippets`` is a `django-cms`_ plugin similar to the builtin `snippet`_ plugin but instead of allowing only plain HTML you can use any valid Django template syntax inside and also you can configure certain variables in template snippet to be filled once the smartsnippet is added to a placeholder on a page.
 This is much more flexible than the standard ``snippet`` if you want to parametrize and reuse your static snippets.

 An important feature of smartsnippets is manual specification of